STAYING IN TOUCH WHEN MILES SEPARATE YOU AND YOUR CHILDREN

-Children lose the balance that having two parents provides on a weekly basis.
-It is well documented that fathers and mothers provide different perspectives and experiences for their children.
+Children lose the balance that having two parents provides every week.
+Fathers and mothers provide different perspectives and experiences for their children.
 Both perspectives are valuable and necessary for children as they learn how to thrive in society.

-As the long distance parent, you must work to maintain your relationship with your child.
+As the long-distance parent, you must work to maintain your relationship with your child.
 You may feel angry that this task falls on your shoulders since you may not have initiated the move in the first place.
 It’s easy to feel like a victim and spend your energy blaming the other parent.
 But feel those feelings on your own time.
 Be sure to focus solely on your relationship with your child when you are talking or spending time with them.
-Remember if you are feeling melancholy or angry when with your child…you will reflect those feeling onto your child.
-Who wants to spend their time with a melancholy angry person.
-Children will value and relish their time with you if you are able to demonstrate happy and loving feelings towards them.
-Keep your end of transitions at parenting time exchanges joyous no matter how angry seeing your ex may make you feel…put on a happy face and your child will start their parenting time with you free from any feelings of frustration or guilt.
+Remember if you are feeling melancholy or angry when with your child, you will reflect those feeling onto your child.
+Who wants to spend their time with a melancholy angry person?
+Children will value and relish their time with you if you can demonstrate happy and loving feelings towards them.
+Keep your end of transitions at parenting time exchanges joyous no matter how angry seeing your ex may make you feel; put on a happy face and your child will start their parenting time with you free from any feelings of frustration or guilt.

 Here are a few tips to help with phone and video “Skype” contact: